List of Carlisle United F.C. seasons

 Carlisle United Football Club is an English football club based in Carlisle, Cumbria, where they play at Brunton Park.
-Formed in 1904, the club currently compete in League Two, the fourth tier of the English football league system.
+Formed in 1904, the club currently compete in National League, the fifth tier of the English football league system.

 History

 League

 The club was formed on 17 May 1904 at Shaddongate United's annual general meeting where the club's members voted to change the team's name to Carlisle United.
 The newly formed club initially played at Milhome Bank and later at Devonshire Park, finally settling at their current home Brunton Park in 1909.

 In 1905, Carlisle United joined the Lancashire Combination but were only admitted after agreeing to pay all visiting teams’ travel expenses for two years, due to Carlisle not being located in Lancashire.
 After the league reorganised four years later the board at United decided it did not suit the club's best interests to be there any longer and the club entered the North Eastern League in place of their reserve team who had previously played in the league and been a founding member.
 When the Carlisle United first team left to join the Football League the reserve team resumed its place in the competition.
 Carlisle United were crowned champions of the North Eastern League in 1922.

 The 1927–28 season was Carlisle's last in the North Eastern League.
 The close season meant the usual round of applications to join (and be re-elected to) the Football League.
 Carlisle received the second-most votes with 33, and replaced Durham City, who had received just 11 votes, as members of the Football League.

 Carlisle were members of the Third Division North until 1958 when it combined with the Third Division South to become the Fourth Division.
 They remained there until 1962 when they won their first promotion, they were relegated the following season but immediately bounced back to begin the most prosperous period in the club's history.

 Upon gaining promotion to the Third Division in 1964 United immediately won the Third Division Championship the following year.
 Over twelve years the club cemented themselves as a solid Second Division (Then 2nd Tier in English football) side.
 Within that period Carlisle finished 7 out of 11 seasons in the top half of the table including 3rd in 66/67, 4th in 70/71 and a 3rd in 73/74 which saw them promoted to the top tier of English football.

 Carlisle won their first three fixtures in the First Division to go top of the English football pyramid.
 The success was short lived however, they finished the season in bottom place and were relegated.
 Highlight victories include doing a double over Everton, and home victories over eventual champions Derby County, and former title holders Ipswich Town, Arsenal, Burnley, Tottenham Hotspur and Wolverhampton Wanderers.